kln12/Interview_questions/README.md

 10.how to configure the datebase frontend and backend
 11.how to check the connections are going
 12.how to knwo the ip address
-13. what is ms record & Cnamein route53
+13. what is ms record & Cname in route53
 14.jenkins shared library
 15.in docker (. dot ) in docker build and what can if we remove
 16. CMD vs RUN